Hyperbolic metric space: Hyperbolicity and curvature

 The hyperbolic plane (and more generally any Hadamard manifolds of sectional curvature $\le -1$) is $2$-hyperbolic.
 If we scale the Riemannian metric by a factor $\lambda > 0$ then the distances are multiplied by $\lambda$ and thus we get a space that is $\lambda\cdot\delta$-hyperbolic.
 Since the curvature is multiplied by $\lambda^{-1}$ we see that in this example the more (negatively) curved the space is, the lower the hyperbolicity constant.

 Similar examples are CAT spaces of negative curvature.
-With respect to curvature and hyperbolicity it should be noted however that while curvature is a property that is essentially local, hyperbolicity is a large-scale property which does not see local (i.e. happening in a bounded region) metric phenomena.
+While curvature is a property that is essentially local, hyperbolicity is a large-scale property which does not see local (i.e. happening in a bounded region) metric phenomena.
 For example, the union of an hyperbolic space with a compact space with any metric extending the original ones remains hyperbolic.

 Important properties

 Invariance under quasi-isometry

-One way to precise the meaning of "large scale" is to require invariance under quasi-isometry.
+One way to make precise the meaning of "large scale" is to require invariance under quasi-isometry.
 This is true of hyperbolicity.